 The general policy for programming assignments can be described with the following rules.

-Rule 1: You must submit a README with every programming submission where you indicate any assistance you received.
+Rule 1: You must submit a REFLECT (formerly called a README) with every programming submission where you indicate any assistance you received.
 If you make use of such assistance without giving proper credit, you may be guilty of academic dishonesty.

 For each assignment you are expected to include a list of the people with whom you have consulted (including students, TAs, UTAs, tutors, professors) and resources used (including webpages and source code repositories) as part of your submission.
 This information is required with each assignment.
-It is part of your README file, and failure to provide it will result in rejection of the assignment as complete.
-You may be able to resubmit.
+It is part of your REFLECT file, and failure to provide it will result in rejection of the assignment as complete.

 In particular, you should not ask anyone to give you a copy of their code or, conversely, give your code to another student who asks you for it.
 Similarly, you should not discuss your algorithmic strategies to such an extent that you and your collaborators end up turning in exactly the same code.
 Discuss ideas together, but do the coding on your own.